casperklein/homeassistant-addons-dev/pi-hole-dhcp-helper/README.md

 ![Supports armv7 architecture][armv7-shield]
 ![Docker image size][image-size-shield]

-This is a helper add-on that forwards DHCP requests to a Pi-hole installation.
+This is a helper add-on for Home Assistant that forwards DHCP requests to a Pi-hole instance.

 ## Support